Learn The Alchemy of Herbal Medicine

 Is there homework?

 Yes, some.
 Homework is not graded.
 Most of homework assigned is to make your own medicine at home plus some reading.
-There is a final project at the end of the year.
+There is a small final hands-on project for the last weekend.
 I emphasize embodying living your life as a herbalist (consuming herbs daily), more than written academic work.

 What makes this course different from other herbal courses?

 I teach a select group of herbs very deeply.
 I was taught that a successful herbalist knows over a hundred uses of just one herb, rather than knowing just one use of a hundred herbs.
 I have found this true.
-I focus on herbs that are native to this bioregion, are easy to grow, or are weeds that already grow in your backyard.
+I focus on herbs that are native to this bioregion or have naturalized here, and herbs that are easy to grow.
 This makes herbalism accessible to most people.
 I do not believe that herbal medicine needs to be expensive, nor should people rely on buying herbs commercially.
-Herbalism, for me, is about using the bounty of herbs growing in your backyard.
+Herbalism is about using the bounty of herbs growing in your backyard.